What Happens If I Get Married After My Parent’s I-130 Petition Is Approved?

 Because you wrote that he filed a petition on your behalf several years ago, I will assume he was a permanent resident at that time.

 If he was a U.S. citizen when he filed, since you were an unmarried child under 21 years old, your petition would have been categorized as an immediate relative.
-This means the petition he filed for you would not be subject to the immigrant quota system and you would not need to wait several years.
+This means the petition he filed for you would not be subject to the immigrant quota system and you would not have needed to wait several years before filing your permanent residence application.

 (Of course, I am not sure what you meant by the term “several years”.
-If you have only been waiting one year or even two years, my analysis could be wrong.)
+If you have only been waiting one year or even two years, my hunch could be wrong.)

-As the child under 21 years and unmarried, sponsored by a permanent resident, your petition falls under the Second Preference (2A) category.
-This means your application is subject to the quota system and will take a few years to complete processing.
+On the other hand, as a child under 21 years and unmarried, sponsored by a permanent resident, your petition falls under the Second Preference (2A) category.
+Your application is subject to the quota system and your wait will take longer before you can complete the green card process.

 As you can see, the immigrant visa system can be puzzling for children of immigrants trying to become permanent residents through their parents.